CulturallyConvexContures/Bootyverse.Wiki/README.md

 # 🍑 Bootyverse.Wiki™

 > “You found it, babe.
-The thicc manual they didn’t want you to read.
+The color-coded, cheek-scribed thicc manual they didn’t want you to read."

-> From Bedrock Baddies to Sultry Anglers Syndicate, it’s all in here, color-coded and cheek-scribed.”
-> - **Mango Moxie**💋, Art Dojo Instructor, Curator of Curves™
+> -**Mango Moxie**💋, Art Dojo Instructor, Curator of Curves™

 Welcome to the Bootyverse.Wiki™ a cheek-coded archive of **early-game systems, starter modules, and mythic mechanics**.
 Here, you’ll find **deep dives into the first few weeks of gameplay**, covering: